Gary Smith (Ciena CEO): Awards and recognitions

 In November 2011, industry publication Light Reading inducted Smith into their Light Reading Hall of Fame, based primarily on his achievements and "staying power" during his 10 years as CEO of Ciena.

 Personal life

-Smith now resides in Maryland with his wife and two sons, and has dual citizenship in the United States and United Kingdom.
+Smith resides in Maryland with his wife and two sons, and has dual citizenship in the United States and United Kingdom.
 He is an avid photographer.